MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/what-is-the-cdm-storage-structure-for-analytical-dataflows.md

-This JSON file is the file that you can use to migrate (or import) your dataflow into another workspace or environment;
+This JSON file is the file that you can use to migrate (or import) your dataflow into another workspace or environment.